It could seriously not be easier to make cold brew coffee at home. All it takes is two ingredients and a little time.

 - Add your desired amount of milk/creamer/half and half/etc. and/or sweetener.

 - You can use whatever ground coffee that you prefer.
 To be honest, I most often use some ground Dunkin Donuts coffee from the grocery store.

 - I like to strain the cold brew through a fine mesh sieve lined with a coffee filter.

-- My current favorite way to drink my cold brew is with a splash of half and half and little bit of sugar free salted caramel syrup.
+- My current favorite way to drink my cold brew is with a splash of half and half and little bit of flavored simple syrup.

 Disclaimer: Nutritional information is a generated estimate and is not guaranteed to be accurate.